louisscruz/hub-crawl/README.md

 # Hub Crawl

 Hub Crawl finds broken links in large Github repositories.
-It finds links in the `readme` portions of the documents, scrapes the links of those sections, and continues the crawl on those links.
+It finds links in the `readme` portions of the documents (or the `wiki-content` for wiki pages), scrapes the links of those sections, and continues the crawl beginning with those newfound links.
+It essentially performs a concurrent breadth-first graph traversal and logs broken links as it goes.

 ## Instructions